Must-Have Corn Salsa Recipe

 Corn also makes a fabulous salsa.

-The sweetness of the corn balances the acidity from the lime juice.
+Acidity from the salsa’s lime juice balances the sweetness of the corn.
 Along with some jalapeño, red onion, cilantro, and oregano, it’s a fiesta of flavor.

 A friend told me that corn salsa is one of the most popular menu items at Chipotle.
 I’m not surprised!
 (This one is better.)